Kurdistan Region: Ruling duopoly

-The Carnegie Middle East Center wrote in August 2015 that:
+The Carnegie Middle East Center wrote in August 2015:

-The Kurdistan region of Iraq enjoys more stability, economic development, and political pluralism than the rest of the country.
+"The Kurdistan region of Iraq enjoys more stability, economic development, and political pluralism than the rest of the country.
 And public opinion under the Kurdistan Regional Government demands rule-of-law-based governance.
 But power is concentrated in the hands of the ruling parties and families, who perpetuate a nondemocratic, sultanistic system.
-These dynamics could foster instability in Kurdistan and its neighborhood, but could also provide a rare window of opportunity for democratization.
+These dynamics could foster instability in Kurdistan and its neighborhood, but could also provide a rare window of opportunity for democratization."